WVU-ASEL/glidar/README.md

 ## Requirements ##

-GLIDAR has been tested on a Mac OS X Mavericks installation with Homebrew, and on an Ubuntu (Trusty) machine.
-It has the following
+GLIDAR has been tested on Mac OS X Mavericks and Yosemite installations with Homebrew, and on a couple of Ubuntu (Trusty and later) machine.
+It has the following requirements:
-requirements:

 * CMake
 * GLSL 1.2* support (in graphics card)
 * GLFW 3
 * GLEW 1.10
+* GLM 0.9.6+
 * Magick++ 6
 * [ASSIMP](http://assimp.sourceforge.net/)*
+* ZeroMQ 4
 * Any version of PCL*

-Items with asterisks are pretty much essential, but you might be able to get the code working with older versions of ImageMagick/Magick++ and GLFW.
+Items with asterisks are pretty much essential, but you might be able to get the code working with older versions of ImageMagick/Magick++.

 There's an older version of the software which uses a regular Makefile instead of CMake, so it's also possible &mdash; but inadvisable &mdash; to use GLIDAR without CMake.

+ZeroMQ is needed if you want to publish or subscribe to point clouds.
+I used to have this as an optional dependency, but it became too difficult to maintain all of the different `#ifdef` macros.
+ZeroMQ is not hard to install, but if you can't get it for your operating system, you can probably just strip the ZeroMQ-related lines out of GLIDAR and write your own.

-Note that the PCL requirement is essentially just for command line argument parsing.
+Finally, note that the PCL requirement is essentially just for command line argument parsing.
 PCL makes this super easy, but PCL also takes forever to install.
 If you would like to implement a different command line argument parsing specification in lieu of PCL, please feel free to submit a patch.

+### Dependency Installation ###

+If you're using Ubuntu, you may need to go and find the correct version of GLFW (I think it's libglfw3-dev or something like that) and install it by hand (using `dpkg`).

+For those who are Mac OS X users, I recommend using homebrew to install any dependencies.

 ## Installation ##